National Wetland Condition Assessment:

 The nonnative plant indicator includes three complementary metrics readily calculated from field observations.
 These metrics consider the percentage of area covered by nonnative species, the number of unique nonnative species, and the number of plots containing nonnatives (the frequency of nonnative species occurrence).

-Wetlands were assessed as having good, fair, poor, or very poor condition for this indicator based on whether the calculated value for each metric exceeded benchmark values established using best professional judgment.
-See the Technical Support Document for details.
+Wetlands were assessed as having good, fair, poor or very poor condition for this indicator based on whether the calculated value for each metric exceeded benchmark values established using best professional judgment.
+See the technical support document for details.

-Condition based on the nonnative plant indicator was good in 57%, fair in 22%, poor in 9%, and very poor in 12% of wetland area across the United States.
-Regionally, good condition ranged from 11% in the Interior Plains ecoregion to 74% in the Coastal Plains ecoregion.
+Condition based on the nonnative plant indicator was good in 48%, fair in 27%, poor in 13% and very poor in 11% of wetland area across the United States.
+Regionally, good condition ranged from 13% in the Interior Plains ecoregion to 67% in the Coastal Plains ecoregion.

 No statistically significant changes occurred at the national level.
-Significant changes in poor or very poor condition did occur in three ecoregions.
-The largest of these was a decrease in poor condition of 11 percentage points in the Interior Plains.
+Significant changes in condition did occur in three ecoregions.
+The Eastern Mountains and Upper Midwest ecoregion had a decrease in good condition of 17 percentage points.
+The Interior Plains had an increase in poor condition of 9 percentage points.
+The Xeric ecoregion had a decrease in very poor condition of 21 percentage points.

 PHYSICAL INDICATORS

 Some physical alterations can occur naturally.
 For instance, beavers build dams that impede the flow of water into and out of wetlands, and native animals browse vegetation.
-In calculating physical alteration scores, EPA attempted to exclude naturally occurring alterations.
+In calculating physical alteration indicator scores, the EPA attempted to exclude naturally occurring alterations.

 The NWCA physical indicators of stress included the presence of two types of vegetation alteration (removal or replacement), two types of hydrologic alterations (flow obstruction or water addition/subtraction), and two types of alterations affecting soil (surface modification or soil hardening).
-EPA also developed a summary indicator, which combined scores for the other six indicators.
+The EPA also developed a summary indicator, which combined scores for the other six indicators.

 Vegetation Removal

-The vegetation removal indicator evaluates the loss, removal, or damage of vegetation due to human activity.
+The vegetation removal indicator evaluates the loss, removal or damage of vegetation due to human activity.
 Examples of removal activities include logging, mowing, excessive grazing by livestock or feral animals (such as hogs or nutria), herbicide use, and fire.
-Removal of vegetation may increase sediment, nutrient, and pollutant loads entering or collecting in a wetland.
+Removal of vegetation may increase sediment, nutrient and pollutant loads entering or collecting in a wetland.

 Vegetation Replacement

 The vegetation replacement indicator reflects conversion of natural vegetation structure and composition due to human activity.
-Alterations could include conversion of natural plant communities to pasture, row crops, golf courses, lawns, parkland, or nursery.
+Alterations could include conversion of natural plant communities to pasture, row crops, golf courses, lawns, parkland or nursery.
 Native plant species in rangeland could also be replaced by nonnatives, leading to changes in plant communities and native species richness, even if land use remains unchanged.
-Vegetation replacement can decrease biodiversity, simplify the vertical structure, and reduce habitat quality on the site.
+Vegetation replacement can decrease biodiversity, simplify the vertical structure and reduce habitat quality on the site.

-Nationally, the vegetation replacement stressor rating was good for 69%, fair for 20%, and poor for 8% of wetland area.
+Nationally, the vegetation replacement stressor rating was good for 42%, fair for 23% and poor for 33% of wetland area.
 Another 2% of wetland area was not assessed due to missing data.
-The Xeric ecoregion had the largest proportion of wetland area rated poor, at 39%.
+The Xeric ecoregion had the largest proportion of wetland area rated poor, at 72%.

 Flow Obstruction